Pant surges to career-best number five, Kohli drops out of top-10 in ICC Test ranking | Sports-Games

 - United Arab Emirates

-India's star wicketkeeper-batter Rishabh Pant blazed his way into a career-best fifth position in the latest ICC Test rankings announced on Wednesday, even as the out-of-form Virat Kohli dropped out of the top-10 for the first time in six years.
+India's wicketkeeper-batter Rishabh Pant reached a career-best fifth position in the latest ICC Test rankings announced on Wednesday, even as the out-of-form Virat Kohli dropped out of top-10 for the first time in six years.

 Pant's meteoric rise in the rankings comes after his heroics in the recently-held COVID-delayed fifth Test between India and England in which he scored 146 and 57 across two innings.